dell/ansible-powerstore/docs/modules/file_interface.rst

     ``Backup`` type of network interface is used only for NDMP/NFS backup or disaster recovery testing.
 This type of interface is always active in all NAS server modes.

-    ``System`` type of interface are reserved for system traffic such as for NAS server migration, they can't be used for the production traffic.
+    ``System`` type of interface are reserved for system traffic such as for NAS server migration, they can not be used for the production traffic.

     ``System`` type is not supported during create interface.